lab1092/blender-manual_ja/manual/lighting/lamps/lighting_rigs.rst

 space.
 This rig is used in real studios for lighting a product, especially a glossy one.

 Both lights are almost the same but do different things.
-Both emulate very wide, soft light by being :guilabel:`Hemi`.
+Both emulate very wide, soft light by being *Hemi*.
 In real life, these lights bounce light off the inside of a silver umbrella.

-Notice how we use low :guilabel:`Energy` to bring out the dimensionality of the sphere;
+Notice how we use low *Energy* to bring out the dimensionality of the sphere;
 I can't stress that enough.
 Hard, bright lights actually flatten it and make you squint.
 Soft lights allow your eye to focus.
-We disable specular for right :guilabel:`Hemi`, so we don't get that shiny forehead or nose.
+We disable specular for right *Hemi*, so we don't get that shiny forehead or nose.

 The lamp on the left however, lets it be known that it is there by enabling specular;
 specular flare is that bright spot that is off center above midline on the sphere.

 Use this rig to give even illumination of a scene, where there is no main focus.
-The :guilabel:`Hemi` 's will light up background objects and props, so :guilabel:`Environment Lighting` is not that important.
+The *Hemi* 's will light up background objects and props, so *Environment Lighting* is not that important.
-At the opposite end of the lighting spectrum, two narrow :guilabel:`Spot` lights at higher power with a hard edge gives a "This is the Police, come out with your hands up" kind of look, as if the subject is caught in the crossfire.
+At the opposite end of the lighting spectrum, two narrow *Spot* lights at higher power with a hard edge gives a "This is the Police, come out with your hands up" kind of look, as if the subject is caught in the crossfire.